Marquette vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Marquette vs. Providence Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's game features the No. 7 Marquette Golden Eagles (9-2, 0-0 Big East) and the Providence Friars (9-2, 0-0 Big East) facing off at Amica Mutual Pavilion (on December 19) at 8:30 PM.
-This matchup, according to our computer prediction, will result in a 74-69 victory for Marquette.
+Tuesday's contest features the No. 6 Marquette Golden Eagles (9-2, 0-0 Big East) and the Providence Friars (9-2, 0-0 Big East) squaring off at Amica Mutual Pavilion (on December 19) at 8:30 PM.
+This matchup, according to our computer prediction, will result in a 74-69 win for Marquette.

-Based on our computer prediction, Marquette should cover the spread, which is listed at 4.5.
-The two teams are projected to come in below the 145.5 over/under.
+According to our computer prediction, Marquette is projected to cover the spread (4.5) versus Providence.
+The two teams are expected to fall short of the 145.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!